Updated on 9/7/2022

 Quiet borderline personality disorder can be much more difficult than BPD to both diagnose and treat, but as with many mental health conditions, the earlier it’s diagnosed, and intervention is started, the more successful treatment can be.

 Learn more about quiet BPD here.
 We’ll look in-depth at what it is and how it differs from classic BPD.
-We’ll also explore typical BPD symptoms, causes, treatments, and more, all here.
+We’ll also explore quiet BPD symptoms, causes, treatments, and more, all here.

 What is “Quiet” Border Personality Disorder?

 Quiet borderline personality disorder is very similar to typical BPD.
 The main difference is that with quiet BPD, you internalize emotional struggles and episodes.
 While those with BPD have intense impulsivity, anger outbursts, and episodes of anxiety and depression that are obvious to those around them, turning anger inward is more typical with quiet BPD.

 Because struggles and anger outbursts are so often internal, quiet BPD is much more difficult to diagnose.
 In fact, it often goes undiagnosed or is misdiagnosed for years.
 Sometimes quiet BPD is also referred to as high-functioning BPD, but this name is largely inaccurate.
 From an outward perspective, someone with quiet BPD may seem fine and completely able to cope with daily life, but in fact, they’re generally trying to survive an individual, private experience that’s often excruciating and very difficult to manage.
 Yet another name for quiet BPD is “discouraged” BPD.

 Those who have quiet BPD might feel very intense emotions such as: